ragasree123/Ransomware/README.md

 Detection
 ----------------------------------------
-1. Run the Detect_ransomware.py file to detect the chnages along with time and username
+1. Run the Detect_ransomware.py file to detect the changes along with time and username

 Mitigation
 ----------------------------------------